bluppfisk/coindicator/README.md

 ## Installation
-Should work on a standard Ubuntu Linux installation with python3 installed.
-Tested on Ubuntu 16.04).
-Using python3-gi, python3-requests, python3-yaml, python3-notify2 libraries.
+Tested and working on Ubuntu Linux 16.04 with Unity.
+On other systems and desktop managers (e.g. Ubuntu 17.10 with Gnome3), you can get the app working by installing Libappindicator support (see troubleshooting below).

 Install python dependencies and install [GSettings schema](https://developer.gnome.org/gio/2.32/glib-compile-schemas.html) by running the following command
 ```